PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

 }
 ```

 We take in a reference to the chunk and to our camera.
-In `Update` we check if the primary mouse button (left click) was pressed, if it is we edit the chunks data at the position the ray hit, and then redraw the chunk.
+In `Update` we check if the primary mouse button (left click) was pressed, if it is we edit the chunks data at the position the ray hit.
+We have to make sure to convert from a position to something that can be used for indexing the chunk.
+We then redraw the chunk's mesh.

+It is very important that we subtract the chunks gameObject position from the calculating of the gridIndex.
+This gives us a "local" position of the chunk

+This is because the chunk may not always be at the origin

 Now go into the scene and add this to the Player gameObject.
 Set the references to the camera and chunk.
 But you will not see anything being built if you hit play.
 This is because the raycast is hitting the inside of our players capsule collider and never hitting the terrain.
 Go to the Player gameObject and set it's layer to "ignore raycast".
 When it asks if you want to change all the children gameObject as well make sure yu click "yes, change children".

 And now we should have Building!
 Yay! {NOT CURRENTLY WORKING THIS LECTURE IS IN PROGRESS}